euronay/achromabot/README.md

 ## Usage

-Add the Bot to your server using [this link](https://discord.com/api/oauth2/authorize?client_id=1024648820119838771&permissions=0&scope=bot)
+Add the bot to your server using [this link](https://discord.com/api/oauth2/authorize?client_id=1024648820119838771&permissions=0&scope=bot)

+Add all the shard images in the emoji directory to your server named `:shard_red:`, `:shard_yellow:` etc.

 Then when any user types `!c` followed by a card name, the card details will be displayed.